A website sales funnel is vital to your online marketing strategy. Read this guide to create website sales funnels so you can get more leads in 2022.

-Nobody likes being sold to.
+Let’s face it, nobody likes being sold to.
 That’s the downside to using landing pages, squeeze pages, upsell pages, and other typical stuff that is often associated with sales funnels.
 The easiest way around this is to build the funnel out like a website, or just make certain parts of a website function like a funnel.

 Website sales funnels are a user-friendly and effective way of gathering qualified leads.
 These types of funnels are perfect for products that people want to explore the benefits and features of before buying.
 This is a ton of information that would create one endless page to scroll through.
 At this point, I predict that the die-hard advocates of the Long-Form Sales Copy are already preparing an objection for the comments section.

-But what happens if the potential buyer really only needs one or two specific details before making a decision?
+But what happens if the potential buyer only needs one or two specific details before making a decision?
 Why should they have to scroll through a huge page to find the information they need?
 This is why the Website Sales Funnel is ideal for events, trade shows, or products that are bought based on impulse.
 They provide the visitors with a direct path to the information they want, with a button to buy right at their fingertips at all times.

 A funnel website works based on one simple principle: only one call to action on every page, leading your reader to make a purchase.

 Advanced tip: you can also combine the concept of a long-form sales page and a navigable website.
 Thus, you would create one long page with navigation options somewhere in the interface.
 This is a tricky undertaking, however, and deserves an article of its own.
+A great example, check out my marketing agency website.

-Building a funnel like a website
+Building a website sales funnel

 When building a “website sales funnel”, you must start with a goal.
 What do you want the reader to do?